Parsl/parsl/docs/userguide/configuring.rst

 .. [*] 8000 nodes with 32 workers each totalling 256000 workers is the maximum scale at which
        we've tested the `ExtremeScaleExecutor`.

+.. [*] The maximum number of nodes tested for the `WorkQueueExecutor` is 10000 GPU cores and
+       20000 CPU cores.

 .. warning:: `IPyParallelExecutor` will be deprecated as of Parsl v0.8.0, with `HighThroughputExecutor`
              as the recommended replacement.